silentninjabee/Farlight84_iOS_SDK/README.md

 It contains a json array of function names and addresses

 ## Dumping Method:
-The provided dump was created using a modified version of the iOS_UE4Dumper available at https://github.com/MJx0/iOS_UE4Dumper.
+The provided dump was created using a modified version of the iOS_UE4Dumper available at https://github.com/MJx0/iOS_UE4Dumper

+## For Steam and Windows Offsets check out: https://github.com/Fer3on07/Farlight84-SDK

 # Update Log:
 - 02/12/2023: Update new season. v15.6.2 update.